tpf/soc/handling-incidents.md

 ## SoC Event Committee

-All TPF events will have a per-event Standards of Conduct committee appointed to act as the final authority for all issues related to the standards of conduct for each event.
+All TPF events will have a per-event Standards of Conduct committee appointed to act as the designated authority for all issues related to the standards of conduct for each event.
 The membership of this committee may vary from event to event.